Installing Unified Manager

 # sudo yum --disablerepo=rhel-8-for-x86_64-appstream-rpms install mysql-community-server

 Optional: You must perform step 7 only if your system is not connected to the internet and you have to manually download the packages that are required for your installation.
-If your system has Internet access and all the required packages are available, go to step 8.
-For systems that are not connected to the Internet or that are not using the Red Hat Enterprise Linux repositories, perform the following steps to determine whether you are missing any required packages, and then download those packages:
+If your system has the internet access and all the required packages are available, go to step 8.
+For systems that are not connected to the internet or that are not using the Red Hat Enterprise Linux repositories, perform the following steps to determine whether you are missing any required packages, and then download those packages:

 On the system on which you are installing Unified Manager, view the list of available and unavailable packages:

-`yum install netapp-um<version>.x86_64.rpm --assumeno`
+yum install netapp-um<version>.x86_64.rpm --assumeno